marisabrantley/race-day/README.md

 ## Class
 *Codecademy/Pro, Front-End Engineer Path*

-JavaScript Syntax: Conditionals - learning how to use if, else if, switch and ternary syntax to control the flow of a JavaScript program.
+JavaScript Syntax, Part I: Conditionals - learning how to use if, else if, switch and ternary syntax to control the flow of a JavaScript program.